mgimon/42repo/pipex/README.md

 # About pipex

-Pipex is an exercise designed to facilitate the maintenance of multiple processes and their communication with one another in Unix-like systems.
+Pipex is an exercise designed to practice the maintenance of multiple processes and their communication with one another in Unix-like systems.
 This requires the creation of pipes and the management of process outputs and inputs to these pipes, ensuring effective inter-process communication, particularly in error handling scenarios.

 Executing the program:
 ```